SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 ## Data Module

-The Data Module shows the project data table as well as user-defined/saved notes.
-This module enables you to add and remove shapes (segmentations and surface meshes) to your cohort for further analysis.
+The Data Module shows the project data table, landmarks, constraints as well as user-defined/saved notes.
+This module enables you to add and remove shapes (segmentations and surface meshes) to your cohort, define anatomical landmarks, place cutting planes and free form constraints for surface exclusion.

 ![ShapeWorks Studio Data Module](../img/studio/studio_data.png){: width="300" }

+See [Studio Data Module](studio-data.md) for more information.

 ## Groom Module